Donating a property – how does it work and what to prepare for?

 The law clearly sets out two situations in which a donor can revoke their gift.
 It is possible to revoke the gift even after the gift has been given, i.e. when the donor is already using the property.
 And what are these situations?

 • Revocation for ingratitude.
-This situation arises when the donor intentionally or negligently causes serious harm to the donee (e.g. commits a crime against the donee or a person close to the donee).
+This situation occurs when the donee intentionally or negligently causes serious harm to the donor (e.g. commits a crime against the donor or a person close to the donor).
 The donor has the right to demand the return of the donated property or payment of its value (e.g. if the donor has sold the property in the meantime).

 • Appeal for distress.
 The second case in which a gift can be revoked is financial distress of the donor.
-If the donor does not have the funds for his or her necessary maintenance (or the maintenance of persons to whom he or she has a maintenance obligation), he or she may demand the return of the gift or payment of its value, but only to the extent that the donor does not have the funds for his or her necessary maintenance.
+If the donor does not have the funds for his/her necessary maintenance (or the maintenance of persons to whom he/she has a maintenance obligation), he/she may demand the return of the gift or payment of its value, but only to the extent that the donor does not have the funds for his/her necessary maintenance.
 Thus, in practice, this ground is not much used.
 It would have to be, for example, the situation of a childless elderly person who donated real estate to a distant relative and then became so distraught that state aid was insufficient to pay for expensive medical care.
-The donee would then have the option of either paying the expenses or selling the property and giving away a portion of the medical care costs.
+The donee would then have the option of providing the necessary funds or benefits to the donor; if he or she failed to do so and the statutory conditions were met, the donor could demand the return of the gift or payment of its normal value to the extent provided by law.

-The law also contemplates cases where the donee tries to quickly transfer the property to another person to avoid having to pay it back.
-If the donee has sold or transferred the property to someone else, the law provides that the revocation of the gift triggers an obligation to release what remains of the gift or its full value.
+The law also refers to cases where the donor seeks to quickly transfer the property to another person in order to avoid its return.
+If the donee has sold or transferred the immovable property to someone else, the law provides that the revocation of the gift triggers the obligation to return what remains of the gift or its full value.
 However, the exceptions are those cases where the property was transferred for the sole purpose of avoiding the obligation to return the gift or the gift was revoked due to the ingratitude of the donee.
 In these situations, the property must be returned (if the transfer could be revoked) or its full value.

 Tip for article